JanssenProject/jans/jans-cedarling/bindings/cedarling_js/docs/readme.md

 The following platform paths were additionally qualified with an installed SDK
 package:

-- Cloudflare Workers uses `@janssenproject/cedarling/edge`; local Workerd and a live Worker completed initialization, authorization, and shutdown.
+- Cloudflare Workers uses `@janssenproject/cedarling/edge`; the current exact package completed initialization, authorization, and shutdown in local Workerd and a live Worker deployment.
 - Vercel Edge uses `@janssenproject/cedarling/edge`; a Next.js production build
   and local edge route completed initialization, authorization, and shutdown.
   Live Vercel qualification is still pending.
-The currently measured 1.73 MB compressed function exceeds the Hobby limit, so Pro or Enterprise is required; Pro is the minimum suitable plan at the measured size.
-Recheck the built function size and current Vercel limits whenever the artifact changes.
+A prior candidate measured 1.73 MB compressed and exceeded the Hobby limit, so a paid plan may be required.
+  Recheck the built function size and current limits whenever the artifact changes.

 Electron is not a separately qualified platform.
 Its main process and renderer use the already-tested Node.js and browser package paths, but application packaging and OS sandbox behavior remain outside this SDK matrix.